 Transfer Requirements

 Students planning to transfer to a four-year college or university should remember that admission and subject requirements will vary.
-Consequently, students planning to transfer should study carefully the requirements set forth in the catalogs and brochures of the institutions that interest them.
+Consequently, students planning to transfer should carefully study the requirements set forth in the catalogs and brochures of the institutions that interest them.
 Such publications may be obtained directly from the colleges and universities.
-Many websites allow students to access such information via the Internet.
-Many of these links are available at the Transfer Center website, www.cerritos.edu/transfer.
+The Transfer Center also provides links to many university resources on its website.
 To ensure that appropriate transfer coursework is being undertaken at Cerritos College, students should plan to communicate regularly with a counselor.

 Independent and Out-of-State Colleges and University Transfer Requirements